Reaper isn’t all roses and sunshine. Even though it’s chocked full of neat features and more, there’s some ugly warts.

 Nearly every Reaper user I’ve spoken with that has more than very basic needs has changed the defaults so much as to make it unrecognizable to another user.

 Perhaps this is a good thing for many people, but I feel like there must be a set of defaults that are not as widely disliked as Reaper’s.

 Nothing about Reaper that sucks has to do with what it’s capable of.
 It’s 100% how you access those features and learn about them.

 Eventually I think almost anyone can create a Reaper installation that does what they need, but the path there is arduous and annoying.
 I don’t know what can reasonably be done to alleviate this given how much Reaper can do, but that does not change the fact that it is really a difficult DAW to get going with.

 This post took 10 hours to research, photograph, write and edit.
-If you appreciate the information presented then please donate!
+If you appreciate the information presented then please consider joining patreon or donating!